mikeperry-tor/vanguards/README.md

 To switch to pypy after running **setup.sh**, simply remove the vanguardenv directory and run **setup.sh** again.

-If you want to use pypy outside of a virtualenv, install Stem on your system (use 1.5.4 or earlier, since Stem 1.6.0 is [incompatible with pypy at the moment](https://trac.torproject.org/projects/tor/ticket/26207), and then run the addon directly from the source tree with:
+If you want to use pypy outside of a virtualenv, install Stem 1.7.0 or later on your system, and then run the addon directly from the source tree with:

 ```
   pypy ./src/vanguards.py